mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 - The props: `alignItems` `alignContent` and `justifyContent` and their `classes` and style overrides keys were removed: "align-items-xs-center", "align-items-xs-flex-start", "align-items-xs-flex-end", "align-items-xs-baseline", "align-content-xs-center", "align-content-xs-flex-start", "align-content-xs-flex-end", "align-content-xs-space-between", "align-content-xs-space-around", "justify-content-xs-center", "justify-content-xs-flex-end", "justify-content-xs-space-between", "justify-content-xs-space-around" and "justify-content-xs-space-evenly".
   These props are now considered part of the system, not on the `Grid` component itself.
-  If you still wish to add overrides for them, you can use the `theme.components.MuiGrid.variants` options.
+  If you still wish to add overrides for them, you can use the [callback as a value in `styleOverrides`](/customization/theme-components/#overrides-based-on-props).

   > ✅ This is handled in the [preset-safe codemod](#preset-safe).